vmoroz/microsoft-hermes-windows/doc/IntlAPIs.md

 title: Internationalization APIs
 ---

-This document describes the current state of the Android and iOS implementation of the [ECMAScript Internationalization API Specification](https://tc39.es/ecma402/) (ECMA-402, or `Intl`).
+This document describes the current state of the Android, iOS, and Windows implementation of the [ECMAScript Internationalization API Specification](https://tc39.es/ecma402/) (ECMA-402, or `Intl`).
 ECMA-402 is still evolving and the latest iteration that was taken into account is [7th edition](https://402.ecma-international.org/7.0/) which was published in June 2020.
 Each new edition is built on top of the last one and adds new capabilities typically as,
 - New `Intl` service constructors (e.g. `Intl.Collator`, `Intl.NumberFormat` etc.) or extending existing ones by accepting more parameters
 - New functions or properties in `Intl` objects (e.g. `Intl.Collator.prototype.compare`)
 - New locale aware functions in standard Javascript object prototypes (e.g. `String.prototype.localeCompare`)